Boris Kustodiev

-Boris Mikhaylovich Kustodiev (Бори́с Миха́йлович Кусто́диев; – 28 May 1927) was a Russian Empire and Soviet painter and stage designer.
+Boris Mikhaylovich Kustodiev (Бори́с Миха́йлович Кусто́диев; – 28 May 1927) was a Russian and later Soviet painter and stage designer.

 Early life

 Boris Kustodiev was born in Astrakhan into the family of a professor of philosophy, history of literature, and logic at the local theological seminary.
 His father died young, and all financial and material burdens fell on his mother's shoulders.
 The Kustodiev family rented a small wing in a rich merchant's house.
 It was there that the boy's first impressions were formed of the way of life of the provincial merchant class.
 The artist later wrote, "The whole tenor of the rich and plentiful merchant way of life was there right under my nose...
 It was like something out of an Ostrovsky play."
 The artist retained these childhood observations for years, recreating them later in oils and water-colours.

 Art studies

 Between 1893 and 1896, Kustodiev studied in theological seminary and took private art lessons in Astrakhan from Pavel Vlasov, a pupil of Vasily Perov.
 Subsequently, from 1896 to 1903, he attended Ilya Repin's studio at the Imperial Academy of Arts in St. Petersburg.
 Concurrently, he took classes in sculpture under Dmitry Stelletsky and in etching under Vasiliy Mate.
 He first exhibited in 1896.

 "I have great hopes for Kustodiev," wrote Repin.
 "He is a talented artist and a thoughtful and serious man with a deep love of art; he is making a careful study of nature..."
 When Repin was commissioned to paint a large-scale canvas to commemorate the 100th anniversary of the State Council, he invited Kustodiev to be his assistant.
 The painting was extremely complex and involved a great deal of hard work.
 Together with his teacher, the young artist made portrait studies for the painting, and then executed the right-hand side of the final work.
 Also at this time, Kustodiev made a series of portraits of contemporaries whom he felt to be his spiritual comrades.
-These included the artist Ivan Bilibin (1901, Russian Museum), Moldovtsev (1901, Krasnodar Regional Art Museum), and the engraver Mate (1902, Russian Museum).
+These included the artist Ivan Bilibin (1901, Russian Museum), writer Daniil Mordovtsev (1901, Krasnodar Regional Art Museum), and the engraver Mate (1902, Russian Museum).
 Working on these portraits considerably helped the artist, forcing him to make a close study of his model and to penetrate the complex world of the human soul.

 In 1903, he married Julia Proshinskaya (1880–1942).